isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>A) Release from Stay-Home Notice(SHN)</b></i>

 Travellers can leave their SHN accommodation only **after** the end-of SHN COVID-19 test result is negative.
 The result of the test will be communicated to you via a call, email, or SMS about 24 hours from when the test was administered.
-Travellers with Singpass may also view their results via the  [HealthHub App](https://www.healthhub.sg/HealtheServices).
+Travellers with Singpass may also view their results via the  <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

-Travellers who test positive for [COVID-19](/health/covid19-symptoms) will and must receive [medical treatment](/health/covidtreatment).
+Travellers who test positive for <a href="/health/covid19-symptoms" target="_blank">COVID-19</a> will and must receive <a href="/health/covidtreatment" target="_blank">medical treatment</a>.
 The prevailing treatment charges will apply.

 &#9744;  <i><b>B) Advisory on prevailing COVID-19 management in Singapore</b></i>

-After SHN, travellers may go about their activities but **must** comply with the latest public health measures.This includes the use of the [TraceTogether app](https://www.tracetogether.gov.sg/), which allows the identification of close contacts of a positive COVID-19 case.
-For the latest measures visit the Ministry of Health [website](https://moh.gov.sg/covid-19-phase-advisory) for more details.
+After SHN, travellers may go about their activities but **must** comply with the latest public health measures.This includes the use of the
+<a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.
+For the latest measures visit the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">Ministry of Health website</a> for more details.

 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, dining restrictions).
 If you had been vaccinated overseas, click [here](/health/vtsg) for details on whether you qualify, and how to receive local recognition of your vaccinated status.